hindutva/hindutva.github.io/content/main/books/chapekar_autobio.md

 so that he may arrest him.
 But as I did not like to see a boy of tender age given in charge of the Police, I offered to go with the sepoy to the Faraskhana.
 While on our way, I flattered the sepoy in various ways, when he remarked that as a complaint had been lodged, he was helpless in the matter and was bound to take me (to the Faraskhana).

 I then turned to the boy (who had lodged the complaint), and reminding him of the fact that he was a Brahmin by caste, pointed out that the wound which he had received not being of a serious nature could be healed in a day or two.
 It was in consequence of the use of the three expedients, namely, conciliation bribery and discord, that the boy (relented and) told the sepoy to let us go, as he wished to withdraw his complaint.
-The sepoy, however, now assumed
-974an air of self-importance and declared that it was not in his power to let go a culprit whom he had once arrested.
+The sepoy, however, now assumed an air of self-importance and declared that it was not in his power to let go a culprit whom he had once arrested.
 I thereupon eulogised him again, when he said that he would ask the complainant's father whether he would like to have the complaint withdrawn.
 I felt much relieved at these words of his, because Brahmins being always very considerate, (I was hopeful that) he (complainant's father)